School Highlights

 What is Ohio Technical College's ranking?

-Ohio Technical College ranks among the top 20% of community college in Ohio for: Highest completion rates and Least debt for graduating students.
+Ohio Technical College ranks among the top 20% of community college in Ohio for: Diversity in US community colleges.

 Recent Articles